THE RULES OF THE REAL WAY TO DAKAR

 3. Additionally, cars and trucks must be equipped with a fire extinguisher, rope, tools for common repairs and equipment to extract the vehicle from sand and mud.

-4. All participants must use adequate personal protective equipment.
-Motorcyclist must wear a helmet at all times while riding – even in camp.
 Participants in the car race category must wear helmets from stage start to stage finish.
 We strongly recommend that participants in the adventure category also wear helmets.

 6. All vehicles must meet minimal range requirements.
 Vehicles that do not meet range requirements may be relegated to the adventure category.

 6.1 The minimum range for cars and trucks is 600 km.

 6.2.
 Minimum range required for motorcycles, quads and buggies is 250 km.